hpsilva/hpsilva.github.io/_posts/2015-12-05-dealing-with-unicode-2.md

     data.close()
 ```

-And voila!
-Note how `string_encoded` content went back to its original representation `Ol├í`, and that is just fine.
-Furthermore, upon writing the file to disk we can check that `Olá` was properly stored.
+And voilà, note how `string_encoded` content went back to its original representation `Ol├í`, and that is just fine.
+Furthermore, upon writing the file to disk we can check that `Olá` was properly stored by opening the file.
 Cool!

-### # Sources:
+# # Final thoughts

+As we hopefully demonstrated, to deal with the diversity of languages present nowadays out there thoughout the Web does not need to be complicated, so long we take the necessary steps as demonstrated above when new information arrive or leave Python system.

-Actually an oldie but goldie article on why all this unicode mess emerged and keeps going on today during current moderm computing can be found <a href='http://www.joelonsoftware.com/articles/Unicode.html'>here</a>!
+Lastly we would like to point you to a further reading, actually an oldie but goldie article on why all this unicode mess emerged.
+It can be found <a href='http://www.joelonsoftware.com/articles/Unicode.html'>here</a>!